 However, Turrell’s example bears witness to the impulse towards transcendence that the California-based movement involved.
-Moreover, thanks to the developments in space engineering taking place in California, where most of NASA industries were based, artists could exploit new materials for their pieces of installation art.
-These were, for instance, special types of plastics that mirrored light or translucent and highly flexible materials.
+Moreover, thanks to the developments in space engineering taking place in California, where most of the NASA industries were based, artists could exploit new materials for their pieces of installation art.
+These were, for instance, particular plastics that mirrored light or translucent and highly flexible materials.
 Famously, the movement reminds viewers of the immense spaces of southern California and its sensuous colors.

 An experience of sensory awareness

 Indeed, focusing intensely on the perception of light, the viewer becomes self-conscious of his sensory perception.
 This turns Turrell’s installations into a space that enhances the viewer’s sensory awareness.
-Therefore, the normal relationship between viewer and artwork changes as the focus becomes the viewer’s experience of his body.
+Therefore, the usual relationship between viewer and artwork changes as the focus becomes the viewer’s experience of their body.